sangwanamit621/Sales-and-Revenue-Analysis/README.md

 ## About the Project

 >Sales management has gained importance to meet increasing competition and the need for improved distribution methods to reduce cost and increase profits.
-In this project, we had to perform data analysis and visualization and develop a dashboard to provide insights that can help make data-driven decisions to increase the company's sales and revenue.
+We had to perform data analysis and visualization and develop a dashboard to help make data-driven decisions to increase the company's sales and revenue to complete the project.
 The objective was to analyze the sales and revenue trend and identify major markets from a sales and revenue perspective.

 ## Tools Used